Journal of Clinical Outcomes Management

 About The Publication:

+Website http://www.jcomjournal.com.
+Bobbie Lewis, Editor.
 “Clinical journal for health care practitioners.”
 10% freelance.
 Welcomes new writers.
 Circ.
 50K.
 Monthly.
 Pays on publication.
 Publishes ms two months after acceptance.
 Buys one-time rights.
 Accepts reprints.
 Responds 1-2 days.
 Sample copy available online.
 Subscription $220.
-Guidelines available online.
+Guidelines online

 Current Needs:

 “Short essays about an incident or experience having to do with being a patient.
 Should be compelling, unique or told well AND of interest to clinicians; the audience is NOT other patients or the general public” Pays $100 for 2000 words.
-Send essay in word file to blewis@turner-white.com.
+Submit per guidelines.

 Photos/Art: